designmynight/designmynight-developers/site/content/collins/Customising-Second-Stage-of-V2-Widget/index.md

 You are also able to remove both marketing permission opt-ins (for your venue and DesignMyNight.com).

-To be able to hide these in your custom iFrames, your web developer will have to override the styling on the page.
+To be able to hide these, your web developer will have to override the styling on the page.

 **3 We have multiple venues in our venue group.
 Are we able to load style sheets for each individual venue within the group?**